Advertisements

 RELATED QUESTIONS

-Find the perimeter of the following figure:
+Find the perimeter of each of the following closed figures:

 Following figures are formed by joining six unit squares.
 Which figure has the smallest perimeter in the following figure?